apache/cordova-cli/doc/readme.md

 ## Platform-specific options

-Certain commands have options that are specific to a particular platform.
+Certain commands have options (`platformOpts`) that are specific to a particular platform.
 They can be provided to the cordova-cli with a '--' separator that stops the command parsing within the cordova-lib module and passes through rest of the options for platforms to parse.

 ## Examples
 -  This example demonstrates how cordova-cli can be used to create a project with the `camera` plugin and run it for `android` platform.
 In particular, platform specific options like `--keystore` can be provided:

         # Create a cordova project
         cordova create myApp com.myCompany.myApp myApp
         cd myApp